penguinpowernz/net-openvpn/README.md

 ## Generating certificates and keys

+**WARNING: This functionality is a little bit experimental at the moment, I am sure there are bugs present which would be found with more specs.**

+The goal is to build these generators into the Host (read: Client) and Server classes above so you can do something like `server.generate_keys!`.

 ### Default key properties

 You will probably need to set key properties when generating keys.
-There are some defaults already set and they can be seen by calling the `default` method on the `Properties` module (but are listed here for brevity):
+There are some defaults already set and they can be seen by calling `Properties#default` (but are listed here for brevity):

 ```ruby
 > Net::Openvpn::Generators::Keys::Properties.default